Economy

 Remote work peaked at 71% in 2020.
 It settled at 42% in 2026.
 The floor held — and that's the whole story.

-The most common hybrid setup: 3 days in, 2 days out.
-About 60% of companies with hybrid policies converged on Tuesday-Wednesday-Thursday as core days.
-The result: predictable ghost Mondays and ghost Fridays across every major city centre.
+About 60% of companies with hybrid policies converged on Tuesday–Wednesday–Thursday as core in-office days.
+The result is predictable ghost Mondays and ghost Fridays across every major city centre.
+12% of knowledge workers are fully remote, concentrated in tech, finance, and professional services.
+46% are fully in-office — roles requiring physical presence.

 Tuesday through Thursday: the accidental standard for hybrid work.
 Monday and Friday are the new weekend.

-Stanford data: hybrid workers are roughly as productive as in-office peers.
-Marginal gains in focused work, marginal losses in collaborative innovation.
+Stanford data shows hybrid workers are roughly as productive as in-office peers — marginal gains in focused work, marginal losses in collaborative innovation.
 Fully remote workers split into two groups: high performers thrive, less self-directed workers measurably decline.
-Remote work doesn't change your performance level — it amplifies whatever was already there.
+Remote work doesn't change performance level; it turns up the volume on whatever was already there.

 Remote work doesn't make you more or less productive.
 It turns up the volume on whatever kind of worker you already were.